-Consider a two-level lookup service.
+Let us first consider a two-level lookup service, where the top level manages peer groups and the bottom level peer nodes.
 Given a key k, we say that group g_j is responsible for k if g_j is the "closest" group to k among all the groups.
 Here "closest" is defined by the specific top-level lookup service (e.g., Chord, CAN, Pastry, or Tapestry).

-Our two-tier DHT operates as follows.
+The implementation of the lookup service exploits the hierarchical architecture: first, the lookup service finds the group that is responsible for the key; then it finds the peer within that group that is responsible for the key.
+Specifically, our two-tier DHT operates as follows.
 Suppose a peer $p_i \in G_i$ wants to determine the peer that is responsible for a key k.

-- 1. Peer p_i sends a query message to one of the superpeers in S_i . - 2.
-Once the query reaches a superpeer, the top-level lookup service routes the query through (X, U) to the group G_j that is responsible for the key k.
+1. Using the overlay network in group i, peer p_i sends a query message to one of the superpeers in S_i .

+- 2. Once the query reaches a superpeer, the top-level lookup service routes the query through (X, U) to the group G_j that is responsible for the key k.
 During this phase, the query only passes through superpeers, hopping from one group to the next.
-Eventually, the query message arrives at some superpeer $s_j \in G_j$. - 3.
-Using the overlay network in group j, the superpeer s_j routes the query to the peer $p_j \in G_j$ that is responsible for the key k.
+A superpeer in one group uses its knowledge of the IP addresses of superpeers in the subsequent group along the route to forward the query message from group to group.
+Eventually, the query message arrives at some superpeer $s_j \in G_j$. - Using the overlay network in group j, the the superpeer s_j routes the query to the peer p_j ∈ G_j that is responsible for the key k. - 4.
+Peer p_j sends a response back to querying peer p_i .
+Depending on the design, this response message can follow the reverse path of the path taken by the query message, or can be sent directly from peer p_j to peer p_i (ignoring the overlay networks).

 This approach can be generalized to an arbitrary number of levels.
 A request is first routed through the top-most overlay network to some superpeer at the next level below, which in turn routes the request through its "local" overlay network, and so on until the request finally reaches some peer node at the bottom-most level.
+In the rest of this paper, we will focus on the case of a two-level lookup service.